hargoniX/fil-rb/doc/report.typ

 ```
 `blackHeightLeft` recursively traverses only the left subtree, and increments if the node is black.
 Since `HeightInv` traverses the complete tree we can still reach conclusions about all paths from the root,
-but this allows us to reason about the recursive cases more easily.#note(side:left)[logical sense in this paragraph not so clear: what would the "but" like to express here?  ]
+therefore allowing us to reason about the recursive cases more easily.

+// Explain some considerations we had in mind for our simp set.
 To prove that `insert` and `erase` preserve a combination of these invariants,
-we decomposed the theorem into lemmas about how the underlying functions preserve the invariants.#note[Suggest:There's no need to do a new paragraph, since they both talk about decomposition]
+we decompose the theorem into lemmas about how the underlying functions preserve the invariants.

-// Explain some considerations we had in mind for our simp set.
 This decomposition profits a lot from a strong `simp` set,
-where - beside the trivial properties about every function - we mostly tried to reduce the different functions to common terms,
+where - beside the trivial properties about every function - we mostly try to reduce the different functions to common terms,
 s.t. the proof automation - in this case `aesop` @aesop - can reason with the context about the goals.

 Since these functions have a lot of cases, it becomes quite repetitive to prove these subgoals without automation.
-So our development loop mostly consisted out of#note[maybe you want to say "out of unserstanding", but  "consist of" instead "consist out of"] understanding what the different branches were failing to prove automaticly#note(side:left)[Typo:automatically]
+So the development loop mostly boils down to understanding what the different branches were failing to prove automatically
-and to implement these either as `simp` or `aesop`-specific theorem.
+and to implement these either as `simp` or `aesop`-specific theorems.
-But some properties are easier deconstructed than others.#note["are easier to deconstruct" instead of "are easier deconstructed"]
+But some properties are easier to deconstruct than others.
-Both of the RbTree-specific invariants are dependent on the color of the node, which is not the most obvious choice for `aesop` to casesplit on. #note(side:left)[casesplit is not a word, rather use split case as verb phrase]
+Both of the red-black-tree-specific invariants are dependent on the color of the node,
+which is not the most obvious choice for `aesop` to do case distinction on.
 Also, there are code paths, where the invariants depend on each other,
 e.g. where we can deduce that a node is `red` since we know it is not a `black` node and due to `HeightInv` it also cannot be nil.
 These cases obviously require much more manual reasoning and a deeper understanding on the balance operation.

-#note(side:left)[This is not only essential for @surface but also to make sure that `contains` works correctly
-in the first place.
-Given that we proved this first and it is easier maybe this section should be
+#note(side:left)[Given that we proved this first and it is easier maybe this section should be higher? - I agree, but I didnt find a good transition the other way around.
+Will fix this evening]
-higher?]
-Finally, it is essential for @surface to prove that operations on a RbTree preserve the `BST`-invariant,
+Finally, it is essential for @surface and a correctly working `contains` to prove that operations on a red-black tree preserve the `BST`-invariant,
 therefore letting us know that `inorder` results in a sorted list.
 In comparison to the other invariants, the `BST`-invariant is more straightforward to decompose since there is no branching over the colors.
 Therefore the same decomposition mechanism combined with reasonable `aesop`-calls
 are able to handle most of the proofs besides some transitivity.
-Since this invariant was the easiest to automate and also the easiest way to show that our RbTree-implementation has no bad code path,
+Since this invariant is the easiest to automate and also the easiest way to show that our red-black tree implementation has no bad code path,
 we focused on this as our first major goal.

 == Surface Level API <surface>